HomeSpan/HomeSpan/docs/Reference.md

   * `new Characteristic::Brightness(50);`         Brightness initialized to 50
   * `new Characteristic::Brightness(50,true);`    Brightness initialized to 50; updates saved in NVS

-The following methods are supported:
+#### The following methods are supported for numerical-based Characteristics (e.g. *int*, *float*...):

 * `type T getVal<T>()`
-  * a template method that returns the **current** value of the Characteristic, after casting into the type *T* specified (e.g. *int*, *double*, etc.).
+  * a template method that returns the **current** value of a numerical-based Characteristic, after casting into the type *T* specified (e.g. *int*, *double*, etc.).
 If template parameter is excluded, value will be cast to *int*.
   * example with template specified: `double temp = Characteristic::CurrentTemperature->getVal<double>();`
   * example with template excluded : `int tilt = Characteristic::CurrentTiltAngle->getVal();`

 * `type T getNewVal<T>()`
-  * a template method that returns the desired **new** value to which a HomeKit Controller has requested to the Characteristic be updated.
-Same casting rules as for `getVal<>()`
+  * a template method that returns the desired **new** value to which a HomeKit Controller has requested the Characteristic be updated.
+Same casting rules as for `getVal<>()`.
+Only applicable for numerical-based Characteristics

-* `boolean updated()`
-  * returns *true* if a HomeKit Controller has requested an update to the value of the Characteristic, otherwise *false*.
-The requested value itself can retrieved with `getNewVal<>()`

 * `void setVal(value [,boolean notify])`
-  * sets the value of the Characteristic to *value*, and, if *notify* is set to true, notifies all HomeKit Controllers of the change.
+  * sets the value of a numerical-based Characteristic to *value*, and, if *notify* is set to true, notifies all HomeKit Controllers of the change.
 The *notify* flag is optional and will be set to true if not specified.
 Setting the *notify* flag to false allows you to update a Characateristic without notifying any HomeKit Controllers, which is useful for Characteristics that HomeKit automatically adjusts (such as a countdown timer) but will be requested from the Accessory if the Home App closes and is then re-opened
   * works with any integer, boolean, or floating-based numerical *value*, though HomeSpan will convert *value* into the appropriate type for each Characteristic (e.g. calling `setValue(5.5)` on an integer-based Characteristic results in *value*=5)
   * throws a runtime warning if *value* is outside of the min/max range for the Characteristic, where min/max is either the HAP default, or any new min/max range set via a prior call to `setRange()`
   * *value* is **not** restricted to being an increment of the step size; for example it is perfectly valid to call `setVal(43.5)` after calling `setRange(0,100,5)` on a floating-based Characteristic even though 43.5 does does not align with the step size specified.
 The Home App will properly retain the value as 43.5, though it will round to the nearest step size increment (in this case 45) when used in a slider graphic (such as setting the temperature of a thermostat)

-* `int timeVal()`
-  * returns time elapsed (in millis) since value of the Characteristic was last updated (whether by `setVal()` or as the result of a successful update request from a HomeKit Controller)

 * `SpanCharacteristic *setRange(min, max, step)`
   * overrides the default HAP range for a Characteristic with the *min*, *max*, and *step* parameters specified